UPPMAX/R-matlab-julia-HPC/lesson_plans/20241024_richel/README.md

 Also:

-- [x] Document how to get and extract the tarbal
+- [x] Document how to get and extract the tarball

 Last session: